st10446858/hello-world/README.md

 # hello-world
 My first repository on GitHub
-My name is Bule and im 19 years old
+My name is Bule and I'm 19 years old.
+I like basketball.